Road safety initiatives planned for April 2025 – April 2027

 Regulatory cooperation efforts (domestic and international)

-The proposed changes would align Canada with other parts of the world that accept the use of Product identification Numbers in the place of Vehicle identification Numbers for off-road vehicles.
+The proposed regulations would align Canada with other countries that accept the use of Product identification Numbers in the place of Vehicle identification Numbers for off-road vehicles.

 Consultations

-The proposed changes are expected to be published in the Canada Gazette, Part II, in early 2025.
+These regulations are expected to be published in the Canada Gazette in 2026.

 Departmental contact information